-Far beneath the waves, glistening under the new moon, the mood strikes right for two fishes in love.
+Far beneath the waves, glistening under the full moon, the mood strikes right for two fishes in love.
 Swimming side by side and holding tails, seahorses engage in a ritual of love that is both fascinating and magical.

 Seahorses, named for their “horse-like” head, are actually fish despite their peculiar appearance.
 In the name of love, these animals engage in a spectacular display of courtship.
 The male may spend days courting his truly beloved as the two swim tail in tail in a harmonious and majestic fashion.
 Such displays are believed to help the seahorses synchronize their movements with one another.
 They may also change color during their ritual, varying between lighter and darker shades.
 Seahorses are well known chameleons of the sea, and can rapidly change color to camouflage themselves into their environment.

 Following these rituals, the two engage in a more formal courtship, where the male begins to display his brood pouch to his significant other.
 In their final display, the two release their hold from the sea grass and float toward the surface while the female deposits her eggs into the male.
 Then, a phenomenon not seen anywhere else in the animal kingdom occurs – the male becomes pregnant and carries the young through gestation and delivery.